TheOfficialAJ/DJI_RS_Controller/README.md

 1) Install python can version 4.5.0
 2) Move the canserial folder to the `site-packages/can/interfaces/` path of your python installation
 3) Now you can use the custom class for the USB-CAN-A interface by waveshare to connect and send data using python-can, just put 'interface=canserial' as a keyword argument when initializing your serial bus.

-LICENSE USE
+4) Use 'original_controller.py' to use it normally with the added support LICENSE USE

 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)